beancount.ops

 duplicate is detected, an error is generated.

-2. Close directives may only appears if an open directive has been seen
+2. Close directives may only appear if an open directive has been seen

 3. The date of close directives must be strictly greater than their